lino-framework/cg/docs/lifecycle.rst

     Site upgrade

         A phase where
-        the :term:`site maintainer` applies new versions of the software running on a :term:`Lino site` in order to develop or optimize its functions according to the requirements of the site owner.
+        the :term:`server maintainer` applies new versions of the software running on a :term:`Lino site` in order to develop or optimize its functions according to the requirements of the site owner.